A. Buford and Son Records, 1906-1928 (R0688)

 Copeland Store Records, 1857-1860 (R0163)

-Logan Creek in Reynolds County, Missouri.
-The area, also known as Barnesville, was re-named Ellington
+The Copeland Store Records contain a microfilm copy of an account ledger of a general store operated by William Copeland at Logan Creek in Reynolds County, Missouri.
+The area, also known as Barnesville, was renamed Ellington in 1877.

 Edward Dugal Mining Collection, 1873 (R1173)